Get cool stuff like this every week!

 The farmer shook his head in amazement, and walked away.

-A year later, Thomas comes running into the farmer's yard,
+A year later, Thomas comes running into the farmer's yard, out of breath and looking frightened.

 "You must help me hide!" cries Thomas.